ev3lessons/FLL-Tutorials/en/CoachCorner/_posts/2017-10-09-Team-Facebook-Pages.markdown

 **Response by Brian Boehler**

 All of our FLL team pages are ran by either coaches or parents.
-Most of the students are not yet 13 yrs old (required by facebook to have an account) Once students move into FTC we have a group discussion about social media and appropriate use and content (we also invite parents that wish to join the talk) those FTC students then run thier own team accounts with oversight from coaches, mentors and parents.
+Most of the students are not yet 13 yrs old (required by facebook to have an account) Once students move into FTC we have a group discussion about social media and appropriate use and content (we also invite parents that wish to join the talk) those FTC students then run their own team accounts with oversight from coaches, mentors and parents.

 **Response by Tammy Jochman**

 We had the team update during meeting times or coaches kids during the week under adult supervision.
 Other posts were made by the coaches.
-To share documents and discussion our current team is using a shared google docs folder which seems to work really well. https://www.facebook.com/St-Peter-Lego-League-team.../
+To share documents and discussion our current team is using a shared google docs folder which seems to work really well.

 **Response by Jean Findley-Williams**